We may receive compensation when you click on links to products from our partners.

 Dress like yourself

 While this tip may seem a bit contradictory, it’s crucial to remember to dress in a way that reflects who you are.
 Clothing is in many ways an act of self-expression.
-Whatever style you rock on a regular basis, you can always incorporate a piece of it into your interview attire.
+Whatever style you rock regularly, you can always incorporate a piece of it into your interview attire.
 Whether you wear the same necklace or ring every day, or the color blue is your favorite to put on, pick something that makes you feel like you.
 A huge part of landing your first job is letting your unique self shine through during an interview in ways that show your future employer why they need you to work for them.
 As you dress for your upcoming interview, pick something that you know makes a subtle statement about who you are to wear with your look.